-1861: Jehiel Rayner to William Henry Rayner
+1861-63: Aaron Jehiel Rayner to William Henry Rayner

 I could not find an image of either Jeheiel or Frederick but here is a tintype of Russell Towsley who served in Co.
 C, 7th Michigan Infantry wearing his early war uniform (Ancestry.com)

-The following letter was written in part by Aaron “Jehiel” Rayner (1841-1919) of Co.
+The following letters were written by Aaron “Jehiel” Rayner (1841-1919) of Co.
 B, 7th Michigan Infantry.
-The other part was written by Frederick R. Searl (1843-1874) of the same company.
+The first letter includes a part written by Frederick R. Searl (1843-1874) of the same company.

 Jehiel was the son of John Raynor (1804-1879) and Emily Meech (1817-1873) of Mason, Ingham county, Michigan.
 He enlisted in the 7th Michigan on 22 August 1861 and was discharged at Petersburg, Virginia, on 22 August 1864 after three years service.
 His 1919 obituary states that Jehiel saw “much active service, being engaged in a number of important battles such as Fair Oaks, Antietam, Gettysburg, and numerous smaller engagements.
 While in the service he had many close calls, but was never seriously wounded, although his horse was killed under him at Spotsylvania.”
 [Not sure why an infantryman would have been riding a horse unless he was on a special detail.]